sephie11/livedrop--JosephinaSakr-/docs/ai-first/probe/probe-log.md

 ## Probe: Support Assistant

 **Query:** "Where is my order #12345?"
-- Router → intent classified as `order-status`
+- Router → intent classified as: order-status
 - Redactor → masked PII → "order #<ID>"
 - Embedding retrieval → skipped (API intent)
-- API call → order-status API returned "Shipped, ETA 3 days"
+- API call → order-status API returned "Shipped, in 3 days"
 - Responder → generated: "Your order has shipped and should arrive in 3 days."
 - Validator → PASS (grounded in API response)